patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/usage-and-behavior.md

 ## Dropdown menus for actions and selections
 To allow users to select between items in a menu, we recommend using the **[select](/components/menus/select)**, **[options](/components/menus/options-menu)**, or **[dropdown](/components/menus/dropdown)** menu components.

-- Select menus all users to select one or more values from a list.
+- Select menus allow users to select one or more values from a list.

 - Options menus are similar to a select, but are more appropriate when users make selections from optional settings.